JUPIX AND PROPERTYFILE

 4.2 If the Client wishes to purchase additional User Subscriptions, the Client shall notify the Provider in writing.
 The Provider shall respond to the Client with approval or rejection of the request.
 If the Provider approves the request, and on receipt of a signed Order, the Provider shall activate the additional User Subscriptions.

-4.4 During the Initial Subscription Term, the number of User Subscriptions may be increased in accordance with this Clause 4, but may not be reduced.
+4.4 During the Initial Subscription Term or any Discount Period, the number of User Subscriptions may be increased in accordance with this Clause 4, but may not be reduced.
 During any Renewal Term, the number of User Subscriptions may be increased at any time, but the Client is required to give at least 90 days written notice to the Provider to reduce the number of User Subscriptions.

 (a) planned maintenance; or